 Trying to stay on top of your finances can be difficult, especially if you're living paycheck to paycheck.
 It's normal to feel like you are alone in this financial crisis, but there are millions of people facing the same money problems.

 The good news is there is a solution to the problem.
-If you are in over your head with your finances and looking into payday loans near you, here are some simple money hacks to get you back on track.
+If you are in over your head with your finances and looking into payday loans, here are some simple money hacks to get you back on track.

 Spend some time creating a budget for your monthly expenses.
 You can start by dealing with the bare necessities first.
 These would be expenses like a mortgage/rent, gas, electric, and water.